dsccommunity/DscResource.AnalyzerRules/source/WikiSource/Visual_Studio_Code.md

 It requires that some settings are set for both Visual Studio Code and PSScriptAnalyzer.

 It also assumed the latest version of PSScriptAnalyzer is installed in a `$PSModulePath`.
-It probably do, but it is not expected to with with the version of PSScriptAnalyzer that is shipped with the Visual Studio Code PowerShell extension.
+It probably will, but it is not expected to work with the version of PSScriptAnalyzer that is shipped with the Visual Studio Code PowerShell extension.

 ## Settings